revbayes/revbayes.github.io/tutorials/divrate/modules/env_estimation.md

 }
 ```
-Finally, we apply moves that slide all values in the rate vectors, \IE all speciation or extinction rates.
+Finally, we apply moves that slide all values in the rate vectors, *i.e.,* all speciation or extinction rates.
-We will use an \cl{mvVectorSlide} move.
+We will use an `mvVectorSlide` move.
 ```
 moves.append( mvVectorSlide(log_speciation, weight=10) )
 moves.append( mvVectorSlide(log_extinction, weight=10) )
 ```

-Additionally, we apply a \cl{mvShrinkExpand} move which changes the spread of several variables around their mean.
+Additionally, we apply a `mvShrinkExpand` move which changes the spread of several variables around their mean.
 ```
 moves.append( mvShrinkExpand(log_speciation, sd=speciation_sd, weight=10) )
 moves.append( mvShrinkExpand(log_extinction, sd=extinction_sd, weight=10) )